Create Your Dream Retro Gaming Setup

 Type: cd RetroPie-Setup hit enter, then type: sudo ./retropie_setup.sh hit enter

-1. Once installed, go back to the Terminal and navigate to: cd /opt/retropie/configs/all
+Once installed, go back to the Terminal and type: reboot

-5. Navigate to: cd /etc/sudoers and add the following line to the file:
+Navigate to: cd /etc/ and edit sudoers and add the following line to the file:

 <user> ALL=(ALL) NOPASSWD:ALL this will not prompt a password for sudo which could otherwise cause problems when the system reboots.
 Please refer to the official Retropie guides on running this as it does pose a potential security risk.